-Moving. . .
+Moving...

-If your refrigerator is equipped with an automatic ice maker, shut off the ice maker water supply a day ahead of time.
+Shut off the ice maker water supply a day ahead of time.
 Disconnect the water line.
 After the last supply of ice drops, lift the signal arm to turn off the ice maker.

 Remove all food.
-Pack frozen foods in dry ice.
-Unplug the refrigerator and clean it thoroughly.
+Pack frozen foods in dry ice, Unplug the refrigerator and clean it thoroughly.